Shopee Seller Fees 2026: How Much Does Shopee Take?

 Actionable Insight: Track these additional costs separately.
 In your bookkeeping, create categories for “Campaign Costs” and “Shopee Ads” alongside standard fees.
 This gives you an accurate view of your true profitability and prevents you from thinking a product is more profitable than it really is.

-By 2024, it’s not uncommon for the effective take rate for sellers across South-east Asia to climb as high as 20–25% of post-discount sales.
-Reports on seller economics show that total deductions—including shipping, transaction charges, and marketing co-investments—can significantly reduce a seller’s net income.
+In 2025–2026, it’s not uncommon for the effective take rate for sellers across South-east Asia to climb as high as 20–25% of post-discount sales.
+Reports on seller economics show that total deductions, including shipping, transaction charges, and marketing co-investments, can significantly reduce a seller’s net income.
 This aligns with analyses showing that Shopee’s revenue growth is partly fueled by monetizing its sellers through these programs.
 You can read more in this analysis of Shopee’s rising take rates.

 Let’s break it down.
 Imagine you sell an item for S$100.
 The standard fees (commission, service, transaction) might add up to 15%, or S$15.